-Environmental score: 3.67/100
+Starbucks's environmental score: 3.67/100

 Starbucks's environmental score of 3.67 puts it squarely in the 4th percentile of companies rated in the same sector.
 This could suggest that Starbucks is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

-Social score: 13.57/100
+Starbucks's social score: 13.57/100

 Starbucks's social score of 13.57 puts it squarely in the 4th percentile of companies rated in the same sector.
 This could suggest that Starbucks is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

-Governance score: 6.84/100
+Starbucks's governance score: 6.84/100

 Starbucks's governance score puts it squarely in the 4th percentile of companies rated in the same sector.
 That could suggest that Starbucks is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

-Controversy score: 3/5
+Starbucks's controversy score: 3/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 A high-profile company, Starbucks scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Starbucks hasn't always managed to keep its nose clean.